pszponder/etch-a-sketch/README.md

 I would definately like to add some additional interactivity to this project by perhaps adding 2 knob buttons to emulate the experience you would get on a real Etch-a-Sketch.

 This project would benefit from a mobile version as well.

-Currently, the stroke color changes colors as you write but the whole stroke, from start to finish changes color.
-I would like to closer replicate the implementation that Wes Bos has where you can see the stroke has a rainbow color affect.

 ### Useful resources